leonlinsx/minimal-mistakes/_pages/resources.md

 1. [Farnam Street](https://fs.blog/blog/ "FS blog") is probably the most popular one on mental models
 2. [Cal Newport](http://calnewport.com/blog/ "Study Hacks") likes to write about productivity
 3. [Nassim Nicholas Taleb](https://medium.com/@nntaleb "Taleb") often writes stuff beyond my understanding, but is worth browsing

+### Lifestyle sites
+1. [Punch](https://punchdrink.com/ "Punch") is great for cocktail articles and research, and I've added to my repertoire from them
+2. [Eater NY](https://ny.eater.com/ "Eater") is helpful for me to keep up on the restaurant scene in NY.
+There's a general site too
+3. [Grubstreet](http://www.grubstreet.com/ "grubstreet") is slightly annoying for me since they hide their articles in RSS after the jump but might be a complement to Eater